 It’s time for cherries!
-If you’ve ever picked cherries, likely you have an appreciation for how much labor goes into caring for and harvesting the delicate, tart orbs that are available fresh for only a few weeks.
+If you’ve ever picked cherries, likely you have an appreciation for how much labor goes into caring for and harvesting the delicate, tart orbs.
+You have just a few short weeks to harvest them and eat or process them later use.
 Depending on the variety, a single cherry tree can produce about 30 lbs of fruit each year.
 A single acre of land can be planted with several hundred trees.
 That’s a lot of little fruit, and although there are mechanical harvesters, most cherries are still picked by hand making them one of the most labor intensive fruits with the one of the shortest harvest season.
 But they are well worth it.

 A little cherry history